How structure diagrams can boost client understanding and reflect well upon your firm

 Producing diagrams quickly and consistently

-If you are looking for such a tool to use in your firm, I recommend that you consider Vizulate1, an Excel-based solution developed by a highly respected accounting firm.
-With Vizulate, the user is empowered to quickly tailor diagrams to suit each client’s circumstances, with helpful prompts to incorporate details such as directors and underlying ownership.
-Because Excel provides a wide range of presentation options such as arrows, comment fields and a full colour palette it is within every user’s reach to produce first class diagrams which will prove to be excellent ambassadors for your firm.
+If you are looking for such a tool to use in your firm, I recommend that you consider FuseCharts1, a solution developed by a highly respected accounting firm.
+With FuseCharts, the user is empowered to quickly tailor diagrams to suit each client’s circumstances, with helpful prompts to incorporate details such as directors and underlying ownership.
+Because FuseCharts provides a wide range of customisation options including full control over your preferred shapes and colours, it is within every user’s reach to produce first class diagrams which will prove to be excellent ambassadors for your firm.

 The relevance for financial planners